freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-share-feedback/679d2dc229e6ceeadff4ed48.md

 # --explanation--

-Em vez de dizer `If we update the software, it might delay other projects.`, James encurta para `If we do`.A palavra `do` é frequentemente usada para evitar repetir o verbo ou uma frase completa usada na sentença anterior.Por exemplo:
+Em vez de dizer `If we update the software, it might delay other projects.`, James encurta para `If we do`.
+A palavra `do` é frequentemente usada para evitar repetir o verbo ou uma frase completa usada na sentença anterior.
+Por exemplo:

 `She wants to join the meeting` e, se ela o fizer, precisará do link. - Em vez de dizer `if she joins the meeting`, você pode usar `does` para substituí-lo e assim evitar a repetição.

-`To delay` significa fazer algo acontecer mais tarde do que o planejado.Por exemplo:
+`To delay` significa fazer algo acontecer mais tarde do que o planejado.
+Por exemplo:

 `The flight was delayed due to bad weather.` - Isso significa que o voo foi adiado e não partiu no horário.